 Try Bokashi, worm bins, or city drop-offs.

-What about packaged foods I already have?
+What about the packaged foods I already have?

 Use them up—don't waste.